Executive Director of Westside Economic Alliance

 - Management experience.

-- Strong customer service (member) orientation.
+- Strong customer service (member) orientation with association management a plus.

 - Project and event planning experience.